 Blood Magic: The Blood Mage skill tree.
 The most prominent ability is being able to kill enemies to replenish your mana faster.
 Taking a few levels in the tree allows you to use your own blood to create a "Haematic Phylactery", a sort of Soul Jar that heals you for a massive amount of health...in exchange for a significant reduction in your health/mana-regeneration, health and mana points, and physical strength.
 Because this is quite obviously Black Magic, each level in Blood Mage causes you to take a little more damage from "Righteous" (light/holy-based) attacks.

-The same goes for burglary.
-It may not have much in the way of slaying monsters, but the lockpicks and free items you get from it are very useful.
-Even only upgrading it to level 2, where you automatically lockpick doors even if you don't have any, grants a small amount of extra EXP and prevents you from getting damage via door kicking.
+Burglary may not have much in the way of slaying monsters, but the lockpicks and free items you get from it are very useful.
+Even only upgrading it to level 2, where you automatically lockpick doors even if you don't have any, grants a small amount of extra EXP and prevents you from getting damage via door kicking (or being out of lockpicks for treasure chests, where smashing them can destroy the item within).
 That doesn't seem like much, but given that all the monsters of the dungeons rely on Death By A Thousand Cuts, that HP you save might be a lifesafer.

 Bucket Helmet: Buckets are low-level headgear.
 There's also plastic traffic cones.